isaacfab/cmu-17-691/2023-spring/class-8/README.md

 ## Primary Sources of AI/ML Ethical Considerations

 1. Data Security and Privacy
+    - Does your system have the tendency to leak sensitive information?
+    - Are you abiding by regional compliance laws
     - [Amazon has the largest GDPR fines ~ $877 million](https://www.tessian.com/blog/biggest-gdpr-fines-2020/)
 2. Adverserial AI/Counter-AI
+    - Using AI to overtly conduct nefarious activity
     - [Unregulated Deepfakes](https://fortune.com/2021/03/05/tom-cruise-deepfake-creator-technology-should-be-regulated/)
 3. Unpredictable AI Behavior
+    - It does things you don't expect
     - [Microsoft's racist chatbot](https://www.bbc.com/news/technology-35902104)
 4. Harmful/Biased Autonomy
+    - Does the system have a direct impact on another person directly without human involvement?
     - [Facial recognition falls short in preventing crime](https://www.nytimes.com/2020/01/12/technology/facial-recognition-police.html)

 ## In Class Exercise